• Saturday

 It is important not to deny these feelings, but to help the child react: let him talk several times about what he saw or heard.
 This helps her process information and reduce anxiety.

-«After the conversation, watching the video about mine safety, the child can repeat certain phrases, question something.
-And if the child was interested in new information, it will somehow spread it among its peers,» says the psychologist.
+«After talking or watching a video about mine safety, the child can still replay — repeat certain phrases, question something.
+And if the child was interested in new information, she/he will somehow spread it among their peers,» says the psychologist.

 Warning «Beware of mines» in the forest.
 Photo: «NikVesti" Warning «Beware of mines» in the forest.
 Photo: NikVesti